| MR

 with some positive charges.
 With fewer electrons, those that remain

 in the polymer can move more freely, allowing conduction.
+Electrical conductivity is not the only application

 of conjugated polymers.
 Certain materials can change their properties